-BROKEN FLOWER By Dzekashu MacViban The picture of your broken smile This lackluster moon reflects, Causing sadness to loiter in careless footsteps As everything […]
+BROKEN FLOWER By Dzekashu MacViban The picture of your broken smile This lackluster moon reflects, Causing sadness to loiter in careless footsteps As everything changes; […]

 A Cultural Diversity Affair at the Royal College of Art BLACK EXHIBITION in London